melbcc/QR-Code-Reader/README.md

 **The intention of this section** is to document the work to create a local copy of the membership database from CiviCRM data.

+We have mapped out some user stories for the project in a Trello board https://trello.com/b/tOOTKhYW/2018-12-qr-code-reader

+but you possibly cannot see this without me getting an authorisation organized.

+In broad terms the project was to

+    create a local copy of some fields of the CiviCRM membership database (and have it updated daily to check for member expiry) have a card reader scan member card for member ID number when arriving for a meeting at Moorabbin look up local DB and alert if membership had expired create an attendance record for each member in a local attendance DB upload the attendance DB records for the meeting to CiviEvents for later review

+I hope that is clearer as a project description.

+The php could be hosted on a Raspberry Pi web server as could the other components of the system.

+**The php script I am looking to develop is around items 2, 3 and 4. **

+Python could be used to handle 1 and 4.

+Item 1 seems best achieved as a rest api query from CiviCRM as it is quite quick.
+A table join to get two additional fields adds to the complexity but we can pull the data into a JSON file and from there into a MariaDB on the Pi.
+Maybe there is a more efficient, direct way of doing this.

 This is the CiviCRM API generated URL but **does not work**.

 ```